william-mba/tailwind-ng/README.md

 ## Dependency & Compatibility

-NGxTW only depend on [tslib ^2.3.0](https://www.typescriptlang.org/) (the runtime library for TypeScript helper functions) and it's compatible with the following packages.
+NGxTW only depend on [tslib ^2.3.0](https://www.typescriptlang.org/) (the runtime library for TypeScript helper functions) and it's compatible with the following frameworks.

 <table>
   <thead>